Trowlesworthy 1 on Dartmoor

-Short double rows of small and medium sized stones are found predominantly in SW England with a couple in Wales, one in the north of England (Askham Fell Cairn) and one in Northern Scotland (Torrish Burn).
+Short double rows of small and medium sized stones are found predominantly in SW England with one in Wales (Tryfel), one in the north of England (Askham Fell Cairn) and one in Northern Scotland (Torrish Burn).
 The double row at Torrish Burn within an area where multiple rows are common illustrates the often anomalous character of row distribution.
 This row would be much more at home on Dartmoor, but sits hundreds of miles away surrounded by multiple fan shaped rows of which there is only one on Dartmoor.
 It is as if a group of Dartmoor row builders travelled north and built a row and on their return built a row of the type they had seen on their travels at Yellowmead.
-The reasons for aberations such as this are not obvious, but we can be certain that they are a feature of the archaeological record and hint at a sophisticated, complex society occasionally willing to embrace fresh ideas and ways of doing things.
+The reasons for aberrations such as this are not obvious, but we can be certain that they are a feature of the archaeological record and hint at a sophisticated, complex society occasionally willing to embrace fresh ideas and ways of doing things.

 Long double Rows